timskillman/pico-arcade/README.md

 make
 ```

-The UF2 file can be found in 'games' folder
+The 'picoarcade.uf2' file can be found in the 'games' folder